Mitsubishi Pajero Mini

 The Mitsubishi Pajero Mini (三菱・パジェロミニ, Mitsubishi Pajero Mini) is a kei car produced by Mitsubishi Motors from December 1994 until June 2012.

 Overview

 Based on the platform of the Minica, the Pajero Mini was styled as a miniature version of the company's successful Pajero sport utility vehicle, in response to the SUV craze of the late 1980s and early 1990s.
-Compared to the full-sized original, the kei vehicle was considerably smaller and was fitted with petrol 660 cc four-cylinder engines.
+Compared to the full-sized original, the kei vehicle was considerably smaller and was fitted with gas 660 cc four-cylinder engines.

 The popularity of the vehicle inspired Mitsubishi to create several limited editions, including the "Iron Cross", "Desert Cruiser", "White Skipper" and "Duke".